 - Taking care of transportation and getting requests

 Remote smart hands – for vendors and products

 Most significant data center providers offer remote smart hands support services.
 FE Data Centers Support Services are a part of the vendors that offer remote smart hands field services to clients.

 The cost of a remote hand service differs by the data center provider.
-Some organizations bill in 30-minutes augmentations, some allow clients to pay a fixed amount of remote smart hands to support on an hourly/daily/monthly/yearly basis, while others incorporate a charge for remote hand service included for the month to month collection bill.
+Some organizations bill in 30-minute augmentations, some allow clients to pay a fixed amount of remote smart hands to support on an hourly/daily/monthly/yearly basis, while others incorporate a charge for remote hand service included for the month-to-month collection bill.
 Some data center providers also call remote smart hands, while others classify various service levels.